masasakano/music_i18n/README.md

 ##### Testing

 Each testing Controller is like *Targets::AnchoringsControllerTest* and is defined as a subclass of *BaseAnchoringsControllerTest*, which is a subclass of the standard *ActionDispatch::IntegrationTest*.
 *BaseAnchoringsControllerTest* basically defines the standard testing flow.
-So, each subclass like *Musics::AnchoringsControllerTest* needs the minimum set of test suite.
+So, each subclass like *Places::AnchoringsControllerTest* needs the minimum set of test suite.
 Indeed, apart from the model-dependent permission issues, they are designed to behave in an almost identical way, regardless of the class of the *anchorable*.

 *BaseAnchoringsControllerTest* includes the helper *ActiveSupport::TestCase::ControllerAnchorableHelper* (found at the time of writing in `/test/controllers/musics/anchorings_controller_test.rb` though the location is not right...), which defines wrappers of most of test assertions.
-Most of the actual assertions are defined in the custom helper found in `/test/helpers/controller_helper.rb` which I developed as a generic framework for popular Controller tests.
+Most of the actual assertions are defined in the custom helpers in `/test/helpers/controller_helper.rb` which I developed as a generic framework for popular Controller tests.
 Since it is a genral framework, *ActiveSupport::TestCase::ControllerAnchorableHelper* has been developed to provide wrappers that are tailor-made for testing *Anchoring* associations.
 Note that *ActiveSupport::TestCase::ControllerAnchorableHelper* (and *BaseAnchoringsControllerTest*) include the module *BaseAnchorablesHelper*.

 The above-described framework follows the DRY principle, and indeed, the amount of code required to write when introducing a new *anchorable* class is minimum.
 The downside is, however, that it is not always easy to pin down **where** and what causes an assertion failure when one happens.
 I have coded so that some of the test assertions report some caller information, using Ruby's bind information, but admittedly many of them do not.
-Let us hope an error will not happen often!
+Among the Anchoring-associated classes, the testings for `Music`, `Place`, and `HaramiVid` follow this principle diligently, and so they have very little unique test code but some parameters.
+By contrast, those for Event are deliberately left more primitive, though still heavily using the above-mentioned framework.
+In addition, some tests that should not be repeated (such as, network-dependent ones) are defined only in Event-Anchoring testings.
+Finally, The tests for Artist-Anchoring are most primitive, but again I leave them as they are, because they give slightly independent way of testing, even though the current testing framework have evolved from the their testing.

 ### Static page strategy ###